XiadaOku/VMM/README.md

 If you need to build launcher you can use "pyinstaller launcher.spec"

-In vmm_release.py you can set is it release or not.
+In release you can set is it release or not.
 This will change some paths so if release is true you must do V this V thing

 Release files:

 	launcher.py
-	vmm_release.py

 	launcher.exe
 	launch.sh
 	requirements.txt
+	release
 	vmm.ico
 	Vangers.ttf